Stop! Your Lease Extension in Longton Could Be FREE

 Increase your lease and increase your Longton property value

-Longton property with a lease extension has roughly the same value as a freehold
+Longton property with a lease extension is almost the same value as a freehold

-It is conventional wisdom that a property with in excess of one hundred years remaining is worth approximately the same as a freehold.
-Where an further ninety years added to all but the shortest lease, the property will be worth the same as a freehold for many years in the future.
+It is conventional wisdom that a residential leasehold with in excess of one hundred years unexpired lease term is worth approximately the same as a freehold.
+Where an additional ninety years added to any lease with more than 30 years remaining, the premises will be worth the same as a freehold for many years in the future.

 Lender Requirement